Current International R&D Projects

 01.06.2015 – 31.05.2017

-Project Summary: In this project an innovative system for "learning while sleeping" based on study results from the University of Luebeck should be developed.
-EEG has been applied for detecting the slow oscillations (around 1 Hz) in the user's deep sleep phase and boost their memory by acoustic stimulation in selected moments.
+Project Summary: In this project, an innovative system for "learning while sleeping" based on study results from the University of Luebeck has been developed.
+EEG was used for detecting the slow oscillations (around 1 Hz) in the user's deep sleep phase and boost their memory by acoustic stimulation in selected moments.
 Scientists have found out that these slow oscillations are important for the formation of our declarative long-term memory.

 Collaborators/Partners: PRC Pattern Recognition Company GmbH, Lübeck

 Funding/Grant No.: Funded by the Federal Ministry of Economics and Technology, based on a German Bundestag decision; Grant No. KA2986503KJ4.